ShanakaK123/ump-to-Error-or-Warning-in-Log/README.md

 # Why is it necessary to improve?

-While troubleshooting primarily internally (consultants) as well as for some customers, look in to the error messages and warnings to understand the problem.
+While troubleshooting primarily internally (consultants) as well as for some customers, We look in to the error messages and warnings to understand the problem.
 If this Jump in to error / warning log is there, consultants / customers can jump back and forth to see what is causing the error and what exactly happened previously, which is much easier.